 Human beings throughout the centuries have polluted this pure message with complicated and confusing doctrines that negate every part of the Gospel.

-Did Jesus preach (as later men taught) that all men were born evil, and are unable to obey God?
+Did Jesus preach (as later men taught) that all men were born evil, and are unable to obey God, without God giving him extra and special powers to do so?
 Or did he preach that we had the ability to obey God, and would be judged according to our deeds, and that our acts MUST be righteous?

-Did Jesus preach (as later men said) that he was equal to God, and therefore we need only worship his Person in order to be saved?
-Or did he preach his utter dependence upon God, our Father (and his) and that obedience in righteousness leads to salvation?
+Did Jesus preach (as later men said) that he was equal to God, and therefore we need only worship his Personhood in order to be saved, eternally?
+Or did he preach his utter dependence upon God, his Father (and ours) and that only obedience in righteousness leads to salvation?

 Did Jesus preach (as men do) that we must wait for him to come back to earth with an avenging army before the Kingdom of God comes?
-Or did he preach that we must bring in the Kingdom IMMEDIATELY with our acts of love, compassion and service?
+Or did he preach that we must seek to bring in the Kingdom IMMEDIATELY with our acts of love, compassion and service to others?

 Did Jesus preach (as men do) that we can pray to God to attain material wealth, increase our power over others, and have all our physical desires granted?
 Or did he call us to seek spiritual treasures from Heaven, and to serve God and others even in our material poverty?

-Human beings are capable, thanks to God's gifts, of doing great and amazing things.
+Human beings are born capable, thanks to God's gifts, of doing great and amazing things.
 We send rockets to space, explore the deepest seas, and create works of fiction that amaze and entertain us.
-But we also create excuses by citing fables that tell us we need NOT do Good Works, actively serve our fellow human beings.
+But we also create excuses by citing man-made doctrines that falsely assure us that we need NOT do Good Works or actively serve our fellow human beings.

 During his ministry, Jesus condemned the doctrines of men, which were being put above the love of God.
 Men created mythologies and doctrines that put empty ritual and dogma ahead of God's love and our requirement to serve and love others.

-Should we be surprised that doctrines of men still dominate the powerful religion of today?
-These strange doctrines we are taught as "religion" today are encrusted with complicated theologies that defy definition, cleverly devised to keep us from the simple Gospel of Jesus.
-They are indeed another man's "gospel" and the pure and simple one Jesus left us.
+Should we be surprised that doctrines of men still dominate the powerful dominant religion of today?
+These strange doctrines we are taught as "Faith" today are encrusted with complicated theologies that defy definition, cleverly devised to keep us from the simple Gospel of Jesus.
+They are indeed another man's "gospel" rather than the pure and simple one Jesus left us.

 Jesus was given God's message and conveyed it simply and clearly to us.

-We must return to the simplicity and child-like faith Jesus left us, putting aside the childishness and foolishness that men require us to believe in its place.
+We must return to the simplicity and childlike faith that Jesus left us, putting aside the childishness and foolishness that men want to require us to believe in its place.